Thriller film: Supernatural thriller

 Supernatural thriller films include an otherworldly element (such as fantasy or the supernatural) mixed with tension, suspense, or plot twists.
 Sometimes the protagonist or villain has some psychic ability and superpowers.
-Examples include Fallen, Frequency, In Dreams, Flatliners, Jacob's Ladder, The Skeleton Key, What Lies Beneath, Unbreakable, The Sixth Sense, The Gift, The Dead Zone, and Horns.
+Examples include Fallen, Frequency, In Dreams, Flatliners, The Skeleton Key, What Lies Beneath, Unbreakable, The Sixth Sense, The Gift, The Dead Zone, and Horns.

 Techno-thriller

 Techno-thriller is a suspenseful film in which the manipulation of sophisticated technology plays a prominent part.
 Examples include WarGames, The Thirteenth Floor, I, Robot, Source Code, Eagle Eye, Supernova, Hackers, The Net, Futureworld, eXistenZ, and Virtuosity.